“You don’t have to go through with this, Kit,” Marcus said from across from me.

 As I watched, Aberdine drained his champagne and cast his gaze around the ballroom.
 It lurched to a stop on something or someone I couldn’t see and turned downright predatory again.
 My spine stiffened, a sliver of fear snaking down it.
 No good would come from that look.
 I’d seen similar in my youth.
 There was violence there, and something else I didn’t want to recognize at first.
 Lust.
 I had seen Father look at Mother that way, right before –

 Aberdine slipped through the crowd toward the back wall.
 I dipped a curtsy to the other ladies, made a hasty excuse about needing to speak with my brother, and then circled back through the crowd until I was out of sight from them, all the while making my way toward where I had last seen Aberdine.

 I came around a group of men to see that he had cornered a maid near a hallway, proffering his cuff to her as though there were something upon it that he needed cleaning or fixing.
 The young woman, perhaps just my age, with thick blonde hair and a pleasing face, wore a look of confusion, her gaze casting around as though searching for aid.
 Aberdine’s began to follow it, and I leapt behind the men just before it landed upon me, my heart pounding beneath my breast.

 “May I help you?” an almost painfully low voice asked.

-Oh, no, I had brushed against one of them.
+Oh, no. I must have brushed against one of them.

-“No, I beg your pardon, sir,” I said with a cursty.
+“No, I beg your pardon, sir,” I said with a curtsy.